What to do if my rights are not respected?

 - there is no love and affection in families in which abuse occurs.

 I need to report abuse – where do I go or what should I do?

 - The South African Constitution set up the Human Rights Commission to investigate situations where rights have been abused.

 - Contact Childline on their toll-free Helpline 116

 - Speak to your parents.

-- Speak to your educator or someone you trust at school.
+- Speak to your educator or someone you trust at school like a school counsellor.
 They should know what to do.

 For more information regarding recognising child abuse,